|Peripatus Home Page No spoilers||Updated: 15-May-2021|

 Robyn Bennis – Signal Airship series

 I have made a new heading just for these two books, to explicitly contrast it with the ‘Beth Rogers’ stuff.
 Yes, there’s a swashbuckling female lead, and a suave male character, and the traditional mutual antipathy which morphs via grudging respect into affection.
-However, they do not collapse predictably into one another’s arms.
+However, they do not collapse predictably into one another’s arms in chapter whatever.
 Josette does not suddenly go soft in the head halfway through; she remains brave and principled and intelligent throughout.
-Mostly, in fact, all of the characters in these books behave like rational adults – you know, the way you can actually imagine real people behaving – rather than the absurd puerility described above.
+Mostly, in fact, all of the characters in these books behave like rational adults – you know, the way you can actually imagine real people behaving – rather than the absurd histrionics described above.
 And, underlying everything, is an historically accurate grittiness where, for example, soldiers hack at one another with swords on the battlefields, dying days or weeks later, as often as not, of sepsis in some overwhelmed field hospital.
 No; these stories are nothing like the dandified hormonal drivel of the previous section.

 Ok, there are some silly bits – Josette’s drinking prowess, for example – but they’re rare and unobjectionable.
-Thisis the wayfemale-led actioners should be written.
+This is the way female-led actioners should be written.

 Get a Grip

 You’ll see I enjoy fantasy (exhibit left).
-An important point to be sure of, however, is that readers understand that it is fiction.
-So, no, although I do believe there probably is intelligent life elsewhere in the universe, I do not believe it has been wasting its time coming to Earth in secret for the past half century, picking up yokels from remote American trailer parks, giving them a quick poke up the arse for no apparent reason, then returning them to tell their story to some desperate tabloid.
+An important point to be sure of, however, is that SF&F readers (mostly) well understand that it is fiction.
+So, no, although I do believe there probably is intelligent life elsewhere in the universe, I do not believe it has been wasting its time coming to Earth in secret for the past half century, picking up yokels from remote American trailer parks, giving them a quick poke up the arse for no apparent reason, then returning them to tell their story to some benighted tabloid.
 I haven’t noticed swathes of people who have dropped dead in the streets from using their cell phones.
 If homeopathic remedies have any effect beyond placebo, and it is difficult to imagine how they might without resorting to complete mumbo jumbo, then they are still vastly – Vastly! – less effective than even aspirin, so why the hell would you bother?
 Crystals … oh, give me strength.

 Turns out there’s an entire literature devoted to debunking this crap.
 What’s the point, you ask?
 The people who believe in UFO abductions etc. are obviously barking mad, or at least have some deep psychological need to run away from the real world.
 (The two are synonymous as far as I’m concerned.)
 No logical argument is going to do anything to shift their faith, because that’s what it is: a kind of faith.
 So is the point of this literature simply to make people like me feel superior?
-Perhaps.
-But perhaps it might head off at the pass, someone who is merely unknowing.
-Let’s hope.

 Carl Sagan – The Demon-Haunted World